RastonLab/Virtual-FTMW-Spectrometer/README.md

 # Virtual-FTMW-Spectrometer

 The Virtual FTMW Spectrometer (FTMW-SIS) is a web-based educational tool designed to simulate the operation of a Fourier Transform Microwave (FTMW) spectrometer.
 Developed for academic use, this simulator enables students to explore rotational spectroscopy principles, generate molecular spectra, and interact with a virtual FTMW instrument, providing hands-on learning without physical hardware.
+The code base is based off of The Virtual FTIR web application found here (https://ftir.rastonlab.org/).

 This project uses [React](https://github.com/facebook/react) for the frontend and [Flask](https://github.com/pallets/flask/) for the backend.
 The backend is located in a separate [repository](https://github.com/RastonLab/Virtual-FTMW-Functions).